wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-and-error-handling/includes/4-exercise-exception-handling.md

 ### Step 2

 To achieve this, add a **Begin Exception Block** action after the file is opened, and configure it so that it runs the **Restart Excel** function.
-Then, it continues execution by repeating the failed action:
+Then, it continues running by repeating the failed action:

 ![The Begin Exception Block action's properties.](..\media\begin-exception-block-action-properties-b.png)